oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 ### Configure PlayFab OIDC

 Before PlayFab can accept authorization tokens from Okta, a new [Open ID Connection](https://docs.microsoft.com/en-us/rest/api/playfab/admin/authentication/createopenidconnection?view=playfab-rest) will need to be created.
-This is the connection that will give PlayFab the needed information to validate the player’s ID Token.
+This is the connection that will give PlayFab the needed information to validate the player's ID Token.

 Log into your PlayFab portal and click on the title for your project.
 If you do not have a `Studio` or `Title` created, create them now.
 The studio and title would have been needed for the PlayFab Unity SDK setup.